rkuma183/wilsonmar.github.io/calendar/index.md

 <a target="_blank" href="https://podio.com/site/creative-routines">
 <img alt="fig rainbow creative_routines partial" src="https://cloud.githubusercontent.com/assets/300046/14229206/bd6c04d4-f8ea-11e5-900a-b2cde317237b.jpg" width="465" height="201"></a><!-- full 976x532 -->

+Which person?

 The site allows <strong>interactive</strong> selection of specific activities (sleep, creative work, admin, food/leisure, exercise, other).

+<a target="_blank" href="https://www.quora.com/I-want-to-study-but-I-waste-my-whole-day-without-doing-anything-significant-I-really-want-to-study-but-I-am-unable-to-concentrate-What-should-I-do/answer/Nupur-Joshi-1">This response on Quora</a>
+recommends "Start waking up at 5 in the morning and drink water immediately" and write down answers to these daily questions:

+1.What did I get done today?

+2.What did I do for my family today?

+3. Did I exercise today?

+4. Did I care for my friends today?

+5. What am I grateful for today?

+6. What are the three good things about today?

+7. How can I make tomorrow better?

+8. How much money did I spend today?

+Kinda like a personal scrum.

 ## Activities by month over 4 years